mattlightbourn1/mattlightbourn1/api_spec.md

 `party_details` | `array objects` | Details all the information about a specific party involved in the policy process using the [Party object](#partyObject) | `request`

 ### <a name="partyDetails"></a>Party object
+Details all the information about a specific party involved in the policy process

 Object |  Description | Originating Operation
 ------ | -------- | --------------------